JaviCoronas/challenge/README.md

 ## Specifications

-The api specifications and published endpoints can be found at the following link: [API Specifications](http://localhost:40000/api-docs)
+The API specifications and published endpoints can be found at the following link: [API Specifications](http://localhost:40000/api-docs)

-If the project is not deployed you can find them at: _/public-service/api/api.yml_
+If the project is not deployed you can find the specifications at: _/public-service/api/api.yml_

 ## How to Test